 Also, there’s the added bonus that your house is left smelling absolutely incredible!

 Activated Charcoal (Particularly Bamboo Charcoal)

-What natural ways do you use to help keep your indoor air clean?
-I love hearing new ideas!
-Share your awesome tips below!
+What natural methods do you use to help keep purify indoor air?
+Share in the comments below.

 Indoor Air vs. Outdoor Air.
 Mana Medical Associates.
 Retrieved from https://www.mana.md/indoor-air-vs-outdoor-air/